 "Tell them, Edward.
 Tell them who their new king is!
 Do it!”

 With hesitation, Edward spoke softly, looking to the stone floor.

-The crowd began to mutter, still looking to Edward.
+The crowd began to mutter amongst themselves, still looking at Edward.

 “… I am… "